 The State-Trait Anxiety Inventory (STAI; Spielberger, 1983): The STAI-T is a 20-item inventory measuring trait anxiety as a psychological construct involving self-perception in addition to measuring higher-order factors of negative emotional experience and sub-factors of depression and anxiety.
 Each item is scored from 1 to 4 points, with potential scores for the STAI-T ranging from 20 to 80.
 Cronbach’s alpha reliability coefficient for the present sample was .93.

-Pittsburgh Sleep Quality Index (PSQI; Buysse, Reynolds, Monk, Berman, & Kupfer, 1989): The PSQI is a self-administered questionnaire assessing sleep quality and disturbance over the last one-month interval.
+Pittsburgh Sleep Quality Index (PSQI; Buysse, Reynolds, Monk, Berman, & Kupfer, 1989): The PSQI is a self-administered questionnaire assessing sleep quality and disturbance over a one-month period.
 The PSQI comprises 19 items divided into seven subscales: subjective sleep quality, sleep latency, sleep duration, habitual sleep efficiency, sleep disturbances, use of sleep medication, and daytime dysfunction.
 Each of the seven subscales is weighted equally on a 4-point scale of 0 to 3 (0 = no difficulty, 3 = severe difficulty).
 The subscales are then summed to yield a global PSQI score, ranging from 0 to 21, with higher scores indicating worse sleep quality; a global PSQI score ≥ 5 is consistent with poor sleep quality.
 For the current study, we used only the global PSQI score.

 Procedure

-After obtaining consent for the research from the college’s Committee of Ethics, participants recruited through social networks and on campus completed online anonymous questionnaires using Google Forms.
+After obtaining consent for the research from the college’s Committee of Ethics, participants were recruited through social networks and on campus, and they completed online anonymous questionnaires using Google Forms.

 Data analysis